Automattic/jetpack/docs/rest-api.md

 # Jetpack HTTP API

-Jetpack's HTTP API is built as an [extension to the WP-API](http://v2.wp-api.org/extending/adding/).
-Thus, you may find additional information on approaching the API in the [WP API Docs](http://v2.wp-api.org/).
+Jetpack's HTTP API is built as an [extension to the WordPress core REST API](https://developer.wordpress.org/rest-api/extending-the-rest-api/).
+Thus, you may find additional information on approaching the API in the [REST API Handbook](https://developer.wordpress.org/rest-api/).

 * [How to use](#how-to-use)
 * [API Authentication and authorization](#api-request-authorization-via-nonces)